Health Insurance Cost in Canada

 Public vs Private Health Insurance

-Private health insurance plans cover services and additional expenses not covered by public health insurance.
+Private health insurance policies cover services and additional expenses not covered by public health insurance.
 Some of the most popular private plan providers in Canada are Manulife, Sun life, GMS, Desjardins, Canada Life, and Blue Cross Canada.

 Some say Canada has “free” healthcare, but that is not so.
 Health care is never free, and Canada’s public health insurance is no exception since Canadians pay for it through taxes.